 His marriages have left him in dire straits since he has to pay alimony while also supporting his current family, and even his neighbour, Parizek (Svěrák), who plays the fiddle, has a better car than him.
 He’s so ashamed of what his life has become that he leaves his noticeably cheaper car in the parking area — only to pick it up later when nobody’s around…

-The story opens in 1945.
+The story opens in 1945, during the tumultuous expulsion of Germans from Czechoslovakia.
 The war may be over but it’s still a dangerous time, with lawlessness and banditry as the liberated country tries to find its feet again.
 Troubled Lieutenant Viktor Chotovick (Petr Čepek) arrives in a small town after spending the war moving from place to place, longing to return to his home country.
 He is treated with initial suspicion by Sergeant Hejna (Jan Vostrcil, a familiar face from Miloš Forman’s New Wave stuff, including Loves of a Blonde and The Firemen’s Ball).
 Turns out Viktor is in town with a job to do – he’s been assigned to catalogue and manage a large isolated mansion.

 The assignment suits Viktor because he’s just trying to get his head together after the war.
 The mansion was formerly the home of a wealthy Jewish family before it was commandeered by a local Nazi party member, Heidenmann, who has been captured and taken to Olomouc to await execution.
 What Viktor isn’t told is that the mansion comes with a cleaner and a cook – Heidenmann’s daughter, Adelheid (Emma Černá), who is sent by Hejna to serve Viktor…